fnipo/fnipo.github.io/docs/_posts/2022-06-07-consistency-with-microservices-part-2.md

 When messages are designed as deltas, they individually don't provide enough information to communicate the whole picture of the ongoing operation.

-Services consuming this contract have to join information from multiple messages and make assumptions to reach enough information to make a decision.
+Services consuming this contract have to correlate information from multiple messages and make assumptions to reach enough information to make a decision.

-Correlating messages gets tricky when messages either don't arrive or are processed out of order.
+Correlating messages gets tricky when messages either don't arrive or are processed out of order, as depicted below.

 {:style="text-align:center;"}
 ```mermaid!